BryceStevenWilley/BryceStevenWilley.github.io/_posts/2022-01-16-readability-scores-reference.md

 ---
 layout: post
-title: "Readability Scores: Reference Guide"
+title: "Readability Scores Pt 1: Reference Guide"
+description: A big ol' list of readability scores, with more than just their formulas
 categories: civic a2j equity nlp
 date: 2022-01-16 23:12:49 -0500
 use_math: true